More Linked Lists – Acyclic or not?

 doctest.testmod()

 This is an O(n squared) solution.
-There’s a better way, of course, and here I’ll admit I needed a hint from the book.
-As soon as I saw something about fast and slow pointers it clicked – it’s quite a clever solution.
+There’s a better way, of course.
 You start a fast pointer, skipping elements, which if acyclic will get to the end quickly.
 If cyclic, it will eventually trip over the slow pointer.
 It turns out to be an O(n) solution.
 Smart.

 def isAcyclic(head):